mr-stringer/azrp/README.md

 However, running `Execute` will make the request and return the type `ApiResponse`.

-Care should be raking when creating and using custom API requests.
+Care should be taken when creating and using custom API requests.
 The `Execute` function simply marshals the result from the API into the `ApiResonse` type.
 The results of the API return may not match what the user expects.

+Also be aware the that further calls may be required to retrieve all elements.
+If the field `ApiResonse.NextPageLink` is not an empty string, then the value will be a new endpoint that will provide additional elements and possible another endpoint.